Fordham, Bronx: Demographics

 Fordham has a population of around 43,394 people.
-Its first growth was in the 1920s, when middle-class and working-class families from Manhattan flocked into the area, attracted by the then-modern housing and convenient subway access by Concourse, Jerome Avenue, and Third/Webster Avenues lines to business districts in Manhattan where they could work and shop.
+Its first growth was in the 1920s, when middle-class and working-class families from Manhattan flocked into the area, attracted by the then-modern housing and convenient subway access by the Concourse, Jerome Avenue, and Third/Webster Avenues lines to business districts in Manhattan where they could work and shop.
 It is now predominantly Latino American and African American.
 There is a significant historic Italian and Albanian population as well.

 Fordham is divided into two sections: Community District 5, south of Fordham Road, comprising Fordham South, and Community District 7, north of Fordham Road, comprising Fordham North.
 Most inhabitants of Community District 5 are youth and middle-aged adults: 28% are between 0–17, 29% between 25 and 44, and 23% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 12% and 8% respectively.
 Similarly, most inhabitants of Community District 7 are youth and middle-aged adults: 26% are between the ages of between 0–17, 31% between 25 and 44, and 23% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 11% and 9% respectively.

 As of 2017, the median household income in Community District 5 was $30,166, and the median household income in Community District 7 was $35,355.
 In 2018, an estimated 34% of Fordham South residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in eight residents (13%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
-Rent burden, or the percentage of residents who have difficulty paying their rent, is 65% in Fordham South, compared to the boroughwide and citywide rates of 58% and 51% respectively.
+Rent burden, or the percentage of residents who have difficulty paying their rent,was 65% in Fordham South, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 In 2018, an estimated 26% of Fordham North residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in seven residents (14%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
-Rent burden, or the percentage of residents who have difficulty paying their rent, is 61% in Fordham North, compared to the boroughwide and citywide rates of 58% and 51% respectively.
-Based on this calculation, as of 2018, both areas are considered low-income relative to the rest of the city and not gentrifying.
+Rent burden, or the percentage of residents who have difficulty paying their rent, was 61% in Fordham North, compared to the boroughwide and citywide rates of 58% and 51% respectively.
+Based on this calculation, as of 2018, both areas were considered low-income relative to the rest of the city and not gentrifying.

 Land use and terrain

+The New York Botanical Garden rose garden.